 In September we return to conquered shores in Norwalk, Conn.
 The Lighthouse to Lighthouse is an event close to my heart and I will be working with Wayne Lysoby and his team to host this event again this year.
 We have a slightly different course this year – still 7 or 14 miles but starting from Shady Beach in Norwalk .
 As always – Wayne will be cooking chowda’ and the famous raw bar and beer party will follow the racing.

 We are pleased to announce, through the generous support of Navint Partners LLC, Russell Lazarus and Stephanie Gentile and Current Designs the purchase of two new Current Designs: Unity tandems, to bring our permanent fleet to a total of 6 boats, complete with outfitting.
 This season’s additions are being customized to make it more comfortable, functional, stable, and of course, faster.
 The Unity is the best and fastest in its class and we are excited to expand with this quality equipment.
-As I mentioned, both new kayaks will have the front cockpit and seat modified for adaptive use.
+The two new kayaks will have the front cockpit and seat modified for adaptive use.
 Kevin Carr, of Creating Ability is undertaking this work for us.
 Kevin is a master fabricator and has designed and built a modified seat that provides support to the paddler using an ingenious torso brace.
 This fully adjustable modification compensates for any loss of contact with the boat, and will enable a complete and balanced forward stroke to be executed with less risk of destabilization.

 We are planning several events with pre-race training.
 Keep an eye out for details as they develop.
-We typically train in the NE, close to most of our athletes –from the NJ shoreline to MA coast.
+We typically train in the NE, close to most of our athletes – from the NJ shoreline to MA coast.